 Over the last decade further physiological peculiarities of naked mole-rat physiology have come to light:

 - Extreme longevity – naked mole-rats live until 30 years of age, whereas the longevity of similarly sized mice is two to three years; moreover, naked mole-rats display sustained good health into old age and unlike most mammals do not display an increased incidence of death with ageing

 - Cancer resistance – naked mole-rats have an exceptional resistance to cancer

 - Insensitivity to acid as a noxious stimulus – naked mole-rats respond normally to mechanical and thermal stimuli, but fail to perceive acid as noxious

 - Hypoxia resistance – naked mole-rat brain tissue can withstand sustained periods of hypoxia (low oxygen levels) and even anoxia (no oxygen).

 What do we study?

-More recently Dr Smith was part of a study that demonstrated that naked mole-rats are highly resistant to hypoxia and anoxia due to their cells being able to efficiently utilise fructose to power energy production during periods of low oxygen.
-This work enhances understanding of how nerve cells can function in the absence of oxygen and might lead to work that uncovers novel treatments to prevent brain damage in stroke patients.
+Dr Smith was also part of an earlier study that demonstrated that naked mole-rats are highly resistant to hypoxia and anoxia, due to their cells being able to efficiently utilise fructose to power energy production during periods of low oxygen.
+This work enhances understanding of how nerve cells can function in the absence of oxygen, and might lead to work that uncovers novel treatments to prevent brain damage in stroke patients.